8 dead, numerous injured at Astroworld Festival in Houston

 “Suddenly we had several people down on the ground, experiencing some type of cardiac arrest or some type of medical episode,” Satterwhite said.
 “And so we immediately started doing CPR, and moving people right then, and that’s when I went and met with the promoters, and Live Nation, and they agreed to end early in the interest of public safety.”

 Peña said officials did not immediately know the causes of death for the eight people who died.
 A medical examiner would investigate.
-It wasn’t clear whether all eight who died were among the 17 that had been transported to hospitals.
 The deceased had not been identified as of early Saturday.

 Officials set up a reunification center at a hotel for family members who had not been able to reach relatives who had been in attendance at the event.
 Authorities were looking to connect families with festivalgoers who were transported to the hospital, “some as young as 10” years old, Harris County Judge Lina Hidalgo said.